 Of course, I never remember to bring a yoga mat on these trips.

 I remember the hand wipes and marshmallows, the inflatable mattress and the kettle for the fire, but the yoga mat?
 Nope.
 Besides, it’s usually quite dirty and there are rocks, sticks and pine needles everywhere, which don’t get me wrong, are some of the joys of the whole adventure.
 But I don’t want to lie down on it or anything.
 Which is why I devised a Camping Yoga Set to relieve your hips that need opening and your back which needs limbering.
 It will also probably cause your breath to expand too, which is another challenge at high elevations.

-Start slowly, don’t go as high as I demonstrate if you just cannot hoist your leg up there, and breathe deeply, exhaling peacefully.
+Use the sequence below, but be sure to start slowly.
+Don’t go as high as I demonstrate if you just cannot hoist your leg up there, and breathe consciously and deeply, while exhaling peacefully.

 You are on vacation after all, right?

 Enjoy live yoga instruction no matter where you are.
 Join me for online classes each week!
 Sat nam.

 Start with hips squared towards your support.
 Hold onto the support with your hands and make sure that your footing is stable and sure.

 Raise your leg as high as feels good to you, (remembering that each leg will have its own needs), and plant this foot solidly on the support.

 Be aware of the difference between placing the weight just in the ball of the foot, vs securing the whole foot flat to the surface.
 Once your foot is stable in the elevated position, bend the knee of the elevated leg to a 90 degrees angle to your ankle, and begin to adjust your weight in the standing leg to feel into how deep of a lunge is appropriate for you at this time.
 (If at any time it feels too much, simply back off, lower the leg and either rest or take a new approach.
 Honor your body’s ask 😉